 Many beginning players are confused about harmonica notes, particularly since some of them appear to be “missing”.
 This articles shows the notes on a harmonica, and the reasoning behind their layout.

 Harmonicas come in a variety of keys (click here for more about harmonica keys and note names).
 The most common harmonica key is C, the notes on a C harmonica are shown below.
 In the diagram blow means the note when blowing into a hole, draw means the note when breathing in.
-This note layout is called the "Richter tuning", used for most harmonicas.
-To see the harmonica notes for other keys, enter the key in the box below, then press submit.
+This note layout is called the “Richter tuning”, is used for most harmonicas and is shown below.

 Look at holes 4 to 7.
 The notes from these holes are C, D, E, F, G, A, B, C, which make up a C major scale.
 Not surprising for a harmonica in the key of C.